Extreme local statistics in random graphs: maximum tree extension counts: Preliminaries

 with~$\phi(-1) = 1$ defined as the right limit (as usual).
 We will use the following well-known \emph{Chernoff~bound} (see~\citeref{JLRbook}{Theorem~2.1}) for the upper tail:

 Noting that~$\phi(\eta) \ge \phi(\eta)-1 = (1 + \eta) \log\bigpar{(1 + \eta)/\e}$, inequality~\eqref{eq:Chern_upper} yields the following simple upper bound, which is often useful when~$x > \e pn$:

 The following proposition gives a lower bound to the point probability.
 When \eqref{eq:bin_lower2} is used as a lower bound for the upper tail, typically the $\log k$ term is negligible, in which case it matches the upper bound~\eqref{eq:Chern_upper}. \begin{proposition} Let $\xi \sim \Bin(n,p)$.
-Let $k = (1 + \eta)pn$ be an integer.
+Let $k$ be an integer and define a number $\eta$ so that $k = (1 + \eta)pn$.
 If $1 \ll k \ll \sqrt{n}$ and $pn \ll \sqrt{n}$, then

 \end{proposition} It is also convenient to have the following inequalities (which follow from inequalities above) when one aims at probabilities of the form $n^{-c}$. \begin{lemma} Let $D = D(n,p)$ be as defined in~\eqref{eq:LLN_maxdeg_sparse}.
 Assume that $pn \ll \log n$.
 Assume that~$\alpha = \alpha(n)>0$ satisfies $|\log \alpha| = o\Bigpar{\log \frac{\log n}{pn} }$, which includes any constant $\alpha > 0$.
 Then the random variable $\xi \sim \Bin(n,p)$ satisfies